Skip to content

 def _is_cacheable(self, tool_name: str) -> bool:

-"""Determine if tool results should be cached"""
+"""Determine if data processing tool results should be cached"""

 # Don't cache tools that have side effects or time-dependent results